ScriptsOfTribute/.github/profile/README.md

 Bots whose understanding can help you implement your own agents:
 1. [RandomBot](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/blob/master/Bots/src/RandomBot.cs)
-2. [MaxPrestigeBot](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/blob/master/Bots/src/MaxPrestigeBot.cs) Focus on the usage of `gameState.ApplyState()` - this function allows you to simulate a move.
+2. [MaxPrestigeBot](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/blob/master/Bots/src/MaxPrestigeBot.cs) Focus on the usage of `gameState.ApplyMove()` - this function allows you to simulate a move.
 If you provide a seed, you can simulate a random playout based on that seed.
 When running this method without a seed you will receive `GameState` and available moves without any random events (like a card that you could draw, a new card in the tavern after buying/removing the card, etc.)

 ## Console Game Runner